-Mole is the Mexican name for several different sauces that are served over chicken, seafood, turkey, and other dishes.
-Though it can take many different forms depending on how it is prepared (and where in Mexico you’re getting your recipe from), it’s always made with peppers, herbs, and spices.
+Mole is a Mexican chili sauce that is usually served over chicken, seafood, turkey, and other dishes.
+Though it can take many different forms, it’s always made with a type of fruit, chili peppers, herbs and spices (such as garlic, cumin, coriander, anise, cloves) and sometimes chocolate.
 Mole can be time-consuming to make, but the rich flavors make it more than worth it!

 This rice-based dish is one of the most popular meals in Spain.
 It combines white rice, vegetables, beans, meat, and herbs and spices like rosemary and saffron.
-You can also prepare paella in a wide variety of styles, like seafood, vegetarian, mixed, or whatever other kind of paella makes the most sense for your restaurant.
+You can also prepare paella in a wide variety of styles, like seafood or vegetarian.

 You certainly can’t forget happy hour when creating your menu!
 Margaritas were invented in Mexico and, while the origin stories vary, the classic drink consists of tequila, orange liqueur, lime juice, a salted rim, and a margarita glass.
 Frozen, on the rocks, or straight up, these drinks can come in many flavors and varieties, so it’s easy to customize to fit your menu or restaurant concept.